Please be sure to visit this webpage often for additional updates as they become available.

 Bergen County Voter Registration Application (Korean)

-IF MY ADDRESS HAS CHANGED OR I NEED MY BALLOT MAILED ELSEWHERE?
+ADDRESS HAS CHANGED OR I NEED MY BALLOT MAILED ELSEWHERE?

 questions, please call the Superintendent of Elections for assistance.

 - Deadline to mail a request for a vote-by-mail ballot for the November 8, 2022 General Election

 was Tuesday, November 1, 2022.
 After that date you must go the County Clerk's office in person to apply.
 Deadline to apply